cornishcoder1/Food_of_Japan_Quiz/README.md

 ------

 # User Experience
-Present a clear rationale for the development of the project in the README, demonstrating that it has a clear, well-defined purpose addressing the critical goals of the application for a particular target audience (or multiple related audiences).

 ## Project Goals
 - Provide the user with a fun, engaging and easy to play multiple choice quiz.